CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-xcms3.md

 ### Mass Spectrometry Data Processing with XCMS3

 As for all preprocessing software tools, a sequence of steps is performed to process mass spectrometry data in XCMS3.
 Here we will present key steps required to process untargeted LC-MS/MS data collected using data dependent acquisition.
-An example step-by-step guide is accessible as [Jupyter notebook](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN).
+An example step-by-step guide is accessible as [Jupyter notebook and RCommander script](https://github.com/DorresteinLaboratory/XCMS3_FeatureBasedMN).

 **IMPORTANT:** XCMS3 parameters will vary depending on the mass spectrometer, the acquisition parameters, and the samples investigated.
 The following documentation serves as a basic guideline for using XCMS3 with the Feature-Based Molecular Networking workflow.